Types of Tooth Surfaces

 The cusp is a conical protrusion with a sharp tip that is present on the occlusal surface of the teeth.
 Large cusps on premolars and molars are the most crucial difference between these and other teeth.
 There are two cusps on each premolar.
 There are four or more cusps on each molar.

-- Posterior cusps are divided into two categories: functional and non-functional.
-Functional cusps interfere with chewing, and non-functional cusps do not play a role in chewing.
+- Functional cusps play a role in chewing, and non-functional cusps do not play a role in chewing.

-- The buccal cusps of the mandible teeth and the palatal cusps of the maxillary teeth are functional.
+- The buccal cusps of the mandibular teeth and the palatal cusps of the maxillary teeth are functional.

-- The lingual cusps of the mandible teeth and the buccal cusps of the maxillary teeth are non-functional.
+- The lingual cusps of the mandibular teeth and the buccal cusps of the maxillary teeth are non-functional.

 Conclusion